ibm-cloud-docs/containers/cs_istio_about.md

 Whenever the managed Istio add-on is updated, make sure that you [update your `istioctl` client and the Istio sidecars for your app](/docs/containers?topic=containers-istio#update_client_sidecar) to match the Istio version of the add-on.
 You can check whether the versions of your `istioctl` client and the Istio add-on control plane match by running `istioctl version`.

 If you need to use the latest version of Istio or customize your Istio installation, you can install the open source version of Istio by following the steps in the [Quick Start with {{site.data.keyword.cloud_notm}} tutorial](https://istio.io/latest/docs/setup/platform-setup/ibm/){: external}.
+However, note that you cannot run community Istio concurrently with the managed Istio add-on in your cluster.
-{: tip}
+{: note}

 <br />